 Cheating on Keto – Get Back into Ketosis Fast

 (Updated 12/20/2018) Well, you did it.
 You fell off the keto wagon.
 You had a keto cheat day.
 You carb-loaded…a lot.
 You had a beer and one piece of pizza…and then the rest of the six pack and the large pizza.
 Or maybe that Holiday Spirit got a little out of hand in a carb-heavy way.
-Regardless of how you got here, you carb binged, and now you are no longer in ketosis.
+Regardless of how you got here, you carb binged, and now you are no longer in ketosis, and you might be even feeling a little or a lot keto sick.
 How are you going to deal with your carb-adventure of cheating on your keto diet?
 How are you going to get back into ketosis fast?

 After cheating on your keto diet, you probably feel like crap.
 Physically for sure.
 Maybe mentally and emotionally.
 Don’t be so hard on yourself.

 You are not a keto failure.
 Life happens and now we just need to move forward.

 So, Cheer Up.
 It’s only going to take you about two days to get back into ketosis and you are going to learn some amazing things about your keto way of eating along the way.

 No, your Keto Diet isn’t ruined after you cheated.
 It’s really not even that big of a deal.